HollowMan6/mdbook-pdf/README.md

 For running, have Google Chrome / Chromium / Microsoft Edge available (installed at the default location, in PATH or binary location configured) as currently, automatically downloading Chromium binary [isn't available](https://github.com/atroche/rust-headless-chrome/issues/286).

+- On Windows 10 and above, the program can generate PDF normally without installing any additional software, because Microsoft Edge is the browser provided with Windows system.
+Of course, considering the support for the old versions of Windows without Edge, you can install Google Chrome on your computer.
+- In MacOS, you need to install [Google Chrome](https://www.google.com/chrome/).
+- In Linux, you can choose to install any of the Google Chrome / Chromium / Microsoft Edge browsers.
+It is recommended to install Chromium.
+The name of this software package in your Linux distribution is commonly `chromium` or `chromium-browser` (Note: for Ubuntu later than 18.04, you have to install `chromium-browser` through `snap`).

 Make sure the following exists in your `book.toml`:

 ```toml